MJspitta/alx-low_level_programming/0x0A-argc_argv/README.md

 2. Program that prints all arguments it receives
 3. Program that multiplies 2 numbers
 4. Program that adds positive numbers
+100. Program that prints the minimum number of coins to make change for an amount of money